rorosaurus/esp32-hub75-driver/README.md

 This shield only works with [SmartMatrix](https://github.com/pixelmatix/SmartMatrix/tree/teensylc), not [PxMatrix](https://github.com/2dom/PxMatrix).

 If you want to work with PxMatrix, I highly recommend checking out [Brian Lough's shields](https://www.tindie.com/stores/brianlough/)!
 They are designed much better than mine!

 I simply prefer SmartMatrix, which is why I designed this shield.
+There are [some shields in the SmartMatrix repo](https://github.com/pixelmatix/SmartMatrix/tree/teensylc/extras/hardware) but these appear to be active and require extra components.
+My shield is passive and just connects the pins to the right place.
+It lacks a proper level-shifter, so it assumes your panel will accept the 3.3V logic from the ESP32.
+It lacks an external latch, which eats up a few more pins from your ESP32.

 ## Features
 * Connects all necessary pins to drive HUB75 panels using `ESP32_FORUM_PINOUT` from [MatrixHardware_ESP32_V0.h](https://github.com/pixelmatix/SmartMatrix/blob/teensylc/src/MatrixHardware_ESP32_V0.h)